hrax/eslint-plugin-now-best-practices/README.md

 }
 ```

 Or use one of the available configurations under the extends section.
-See Configurations section for the list of available configurations.
+See Rules section to see available rules for each configuration.

 ```json
 {